tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 ### 2.5.4 Create posts

 We need to put all the posts in the `_posts` folder.
-If you don't find it, you just creat a new one with the same name.
+If you don't find it, you just create a new one with the same name.

-When you clone the mmistakes folder from github.
+When you clone the mmistakes folder from Github.
 You will have two folder who name: `docs` and `test`.
 Two these folder contain the documentations and the examples for each type of post.
 It will help you very much.

-To make quicky a demo, I will copy all the posts in the `test/_posts` in my `_posts` folder.
-For the posts, you can use both the mardown file and html file.
-In my case, I prefer mardown file because it faster to write and customize.
+To make quickly a demo, I will copy all the posts in the `test/_posts` in my `_posts` folder.
+For the posts, you can use both the markdown file and html file.
+In my case, I prefer markdown file because it faster to write and customize.

-If you don't know how to write in mardown file, you can take a look on the tutorial [markdownguide.org](https://www.markdownguide.org/getting-started/).
+If you don't know how to write in markdown file, you can take a look on the tutorial [markdownguide.org](https://www.markdownguide.org/getting-started/).

-So what we need to write in mardown for each post to make sure the website work properly?
+So what we need to write in markdown for each post to make sure the website work properly?

 The important things are
 - title